The Ultimate Guide to Building a Production-Grade Node.js Backend in 2025

 7. Service Layer

-Create src/services/userService.ts
+Create src/modules/users/users.service.ts:

 import { User } from '@prisma/client';

-import { CreateUserInput, UpdateUserInput } from '../types';
+import { CreateUserInput, UpdateUserInput } from './users.types';

-import { UserRepository } from '../repositories/userRepository';
+import { UserRepository } from './users.repository';

 export class UserService {